Computational Science, Ph.D.

 It is also strongly recommended that prospective students submit a one-page statement of their background and research interests as part of the application.
 The statement should include a short summary of experience in mathematics, computer programming, and in science along with the types of problems they hope to work on when they join the program.

-The Ph.D. in Computational Science requires completion of 72 semester hours.
+The Ph.D. in Computational Science requires completion of a minimum of 72 semester hours.

 Prerequisite: Admission to the Computational Science Ph.D. program or permission of instructor.
 Foundational overview of the mathematical and scientific underpinnings of computational science.
 Introduces the principles of finding computer solutions to contemporary science challenges.
 Offers preparation for core and elective courses in the Ph.D. program in Computational Science by reviewing essential mathematical methods and basic science principles drawn from biology, chemistry, and physics.
 Special topics include techniques of high performance computing and applications, parallel systems, and theory of computation, case studies in computational chemistry, physics, and mathematical biology.